17 Memory Care Facilities near Baltimore, MD

 The average cost of memory care in Baltimore is $4,534 per month.
 This is lower than the national median of $4,795.
 Cheaper nearby regions include Catonsville with an average starting cost of $2,800.

 To help you with your search, browse the 7 reviews below for memory care facilities in Baltimore.
-On average, consumers rate memory care in Baltimore 3.7 out of 5 stars.
-Better rated regions include Pikesville with an average rating of 3.9 out of 5 stars.
+Better rated regions include Towson with an average rating of 4.0 out of 5 stars.

-Caring.com has helped 10 families in Baltimore find high-quality senior care.
+Caring.com has helped thousands of families find high-quality senior care.
 To speak with one of our Family Advisors about memory care options and costs in Baltimore, call (855) 863-8283.

 7 Memory Care Facilities in Baltimore, MD

 10 Memory Care Facilities near Baltimore, MD